Norwegian Lefse Story

 Flatbrød was and still is at times served with dinner, it is not a dessert-type bread.

 Many varieties of lefse:

 Thin, crisp lefse (without potatoes), småbrød and flatbrød, require no refrigeration, but must be kept dry and stored in an airtight container.

-How to prepare dry crisp lefse:
+How to prepare dry, crisp lefse:

-Ways to prepare and serve lefse:
+The many ways to prepare and enjoy lefse: